ForgeEssentials/LegacyFE2/README.md

 If you wish to compile/work on FE yourself you may fork this repo and run 'gradlew build' in the folder you forked this repo to.

-#### there is a good reason for issues on this project bieng disabled.
+#### there is a good reason for issues on this project being disabled.
 Please use JIRA
 #### http://jira.forgeessentials.com/browse/FE